scalar-labs/scalardb/docs/data-modeling.md

 #### Clustering key
 A clustering key uniquely identifies a record within a partition.
 It comprises a set of columns called clustering key columns.
 When you want to specify a clustering key, you should specify a partition key for efficient lookups.
-When you specify a clustering key without a partition key, you end up scanning all the partitions if you don’t have proper indexes.
-Scanning all the partitions is very time-consuming, so please do it only when you know what you are doing.
+When you specify a clustering key without a partition key, you end up scanning all the partitions.
+Scanning all the partitions is very time-consuming, especially when the data is large, so please do it only when you know what you are doing.

 Records within a partition are assumed to be sorted by clustering key columns, specified as a clustering order.
 Therefore, you can specify a part of clustering key columns in the defined order to narrow down the results to be returned.